developer-zebra/developer-zebra-site/src/emmtk/2-0/downloads/index.md

 -----

-### Zebra OemConfig Schema
+### Zebra OEMConfig Schema
-`ZebraSchema.json` is the Zebra OemConfig app schema in Google-mandated JSON format.
+`ZebraSchema.json` is the Zebra OEMConfig app schema in Google-mandated JSON format.
 It contains Zebra-specific function definitions and is a source for building a data-driven configuration UI using MC Tool.

 ####[Download "Schema.json"](ZebraSchema.json)